Watch the sunset from this remote island

 CHANGES: It is FREE to change tour date before 6:00 pm (Lima time) the day before the tour begins.

-NO SHOWS & CANCELLATIONS: If you cancel before 6:00 pm (Lima time) the day before the tour begins a 10% administration fee will apply.
+NO SHOWS & CANCELLATIONS: If you cancel before 6:00 pm (Lima time) the day before the tour begins or earlier a 10% administration fee will apply (+ the card fee).
 After this time there is a 100% no show or cancellation fee.

 I can’t find my accommodation listed in the operator’s pick up locations as I’m making my booking.
 What should I select?